de-centralized-systems/sssmp/docs/Specification.md

 This should provide the necessary bigger picture and define the context in which this specification has to be interpreted.
 The aim of this document is it to specify a minimalistic and interoperable method for the secret sharing of cryptographic key material intended for manual/human processing, e.g., as used in private offline/paper backups of mnemonic seed phrases.

 ### <a name="Scope"></a>Scope, Goals and Non-goals

-To describe the scope of this document, the relation to other processing steps in deriving and managing cryptographic key material has to be outlined.
+To clarify the scope of this document, the relation to other processing steps in deriving and managing cryptographic key material is outlined in the following.

 * **Generation of a cryptographic key**
 At this point a new key $s$ is generated from a cryptographically secure source of randomness.